Deciding on an Architectural Style For Your Custom Beach House? Discover Today’s Best Beach House Styles With This

 Contemporary homes have open, asymmetrical floor plans, oversized windows, clean lines, bold curves, and strong geometry.
 The interior style is about textures, surfaces, minimalism, and occasional statement pieces.

 Coastal contemporary design juxtaposes natural and man-made materials, laying reflective against matte surfaces.
-Contemporary homes may feature metal and mirrors, as well as wood, jute, driftwood and stucco.
+Contemporary homes feature metal and mirrors, as well as wood, jute, driftwood, and stucco.
 Sensual fabrics, such as velvet or chenille, help soften any industrial edge, while pops of color accent neutral backgrounds.
 Mid-century modern furnishings and accessories work well in these spaces.

 If you’re looking for dynamic design that is both conceptual and playful, contemporary may be your California style.

 Coastal traditional is an updated take on Cape Cod architecture.
 The first Cape Cod homes were offshoots of English cottage-style, brought to the eastern North American coast by colonialists.
-Since the 1600s, the style has undergone many transformations, which means today’s California coastal Capes only share a few characteristics with those early New England cottages.
+Since the 1600s, the beach style has undergone many transformations, which means today’s California coastal Capes only share a few characteristics with those early New England cottages.

 Cape Cod homes are marked by multi-paned, symmetrical windows, wood-shingle or clapboard exteriors and wooden cut-out balconies.
 Usually the layout begins with a symmetrical center, often with asymmetrical offshoots.
 In early Cape Cods, those offshoots were built by various generations, as families grew.

 New England Cape Cods have steep roofs and dormer windows, but California Capes usually forgo pitched roofs in favor of pitched door pediments.
 Zoning regulations make pitched roofs impractical in the South Bay, where most of us want to use every foot of height as efficiently as possible.
 Plus, pitched roofs are designed to shed snow, which is hardly an issue in sunny so-Cal.

 Cape Cod interiors have clean, elegant millwork, a central fireplace, classic furniture and fixtures and an intimate, family-oriented vibe.
 If you want a beach house style home that exudes charm, consider going traditional.